Maher-Amara/Maher-Amara/README.md

 </p>

 ## About Me
-My name is <strong>Maher AMARA</strong>.
-I support businesses in their digital transformation by automating and optimizing the way they operate to deliver the <strong>greatest value</strong> to customers at the <strong>lowest costs</strong>.
+  My name is **Maher AMARA**.
+I support businesses in their **Digital Transformation** by automating and optimizing the way they operate to deliver the **greatest value** to customers at the **lowest costs**.

   I do the work I do because I love it.
 I like the people I meet.
 I like the industry.
 Hopefully we cross paths in the real world someday and we can make   the world a better place together.

-- 🔭 I’m currently working on building an E-commerce platform.
+- 🔭 I’m currently working on building an **E-commerce platform**.
-- 👀 I’m interested in Computer Science.
+- 👀 I’m interested in **Computer Science**.
-- 🛸 I love exploring new tech.
+- 🛸 I love exploring **new Tech**.
-- 🌱 I’m currently learning Amazon Web Services.
+- 🌱 I’m currently learning **AWS** cloud computing.
 - 👨‍💻 Read more about my projects at [maherdev.com](https://maherdev.com/project/)

 ## How to reach me: